tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 end
 ```

-To perform a computed update, the value can be wrapped in `Arel.sql`, so Arel
+If a computed update is needed, the value can be wrapped in `Arel.sql`, so Arel
 treats it as an SQL literal.
 The below example is the same as the one above, but
 the value is set to the product of the `bar` and `baz` columns: